InsightfulSantosh/Netfix-unsupervised-Clustering-recomendation-system/README.md

 Don't settle for mediocre suggestions or waste time on subpar shows.
 Elevate your Netflix experience with our deployed recommendation system.
 Get ready to embark on a binge-watching journey like no other!

-## How to Access the Deployed System?

-1. Explore the **Web App**: [Netflix Recommender System](https://huggingface.co/spaces/Shahrukh2016/Netflix_Recommender)
-2. Enter the Movie or TV Show of your taste.
-3. Sit back, relax, and let our recommendation system curate a tailor-made list of shows and movies based on your preferences.

-Start exploring a world of entertainment customized just for you.
-Uncover hidden gems, rediscover old favorites, and dive into thrilling new series all at the touch of a button.
-Upgrade your Netflix journey today with our cutting-edge recommendation system!

 Note: We had the data till 2019 only.
 Stay tuned as we expand our data in the near future.

-For complete project video explaination and to downoad the dataset: [Click here](https://drive.google.com/drive/folders/1kIA05f82ApuR5rMOH2uNmwmyxT6a3Uww?usp=sharing
-)

 Happy streaming and enjoy your enhanced Netflix experience!